Staying with the coronavirus situation in South Korea.

 Well, the WHO chief says that vaccinating 40-percent of each country's population will be possible by the end of this year.

 Though he did stress vaccine inequity in regards to less developed countries, as many have still have not yet received first doses.

-A fair distribution seems important at this point,.. to get the entire world back to normal.
+A fair distribution seems important at this point,.. to get the whole world back to normal.

 Thank you Min-jung for your report.
-I'll see you again for our tomorrow's newscast.
+I'll see you again for our newscast at noon.